 Keep in mind that professors do these studies in addition to their regular course load and appointments.
 Please be sure the professor with whom you wish to study is willing to take on an independent study/tutorial before making your request to the DGS.
 If you choose to arrange an individualized learning experience, you are encouraged to study with an English professor; however, you may also arrange studies with professors in other departments.

 You may register for courses at NC State and UNC at Chapel Hill.
 To do this, you must complete an inter-institutional approval form and have it signed by the DGS.
-Approval forms can be found on the Online Forms section of the English Graduate Student website: http://english.duke.edu/student-forms
+The form can be found here: https://registrar.duke.edu/forms/interinstitutional-approval-form

 The Graduate School requires a minimum Grade Point Average of 3.0.
 If you have any concerns about your grades, please consult the DGS.
 Discussions between a student, his/her advisors, and the DGS about any possible concerns about performance would normally long precede any attempt by the Graduate School to withdraw a student on the basis of grades.